thiagoluizfb/tag_albums/README.md

   2. Create your S3 Bucket with public access
   3. After completing configuration it will generate a AWS_ACCESS_KEY_ID and a AWS_SECRET_ACCESS_KEY, variables to be added in your Config Vars in Heroku.
 Also set USE_AWS key to True
   4. The necessary variables need to be also added to settings in your app
-  5. More information in steps and documentation can be found **HERE**
+  5. More information in steps and documentation can be found [here](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html)

 ### Email validation